parflow/parflow/README-SAMRAI.md

 version.
 However this offers no real advantage but is supported to allow for backward compatibility.
 If you want to run with a SAMRAI grid you need to do two things differently.
 First the compute domain specification is more complicated.
-Each intake_subgrid must be specified.
+Each subgrid must be specified.
 Second you must use pfdistondomain instead of pfdist to distribute input files.